Masquerade-Circus/buffalo-bench/README.md

 })();
 ```

-This register file uses the `eslint` and `pirates` modules to transpile the typescript code to javascript on the fly.

-Take into account that this will not check the typescript code for errors.
-If you want to check your typescript code, you can must use the `tsc` package.

 ## Development and Build

--   Use `yarn dev` to watch and compile the library on every change to it running the benchmarks in the bench folder.
+-   Use `yarn dev` to watch and compile the library on every change to it running the index.ts benchmark in the tests folder.
 -   Use `yarn build` to build the library.
 -   Use `yarn commit` to commit your changes.

 ## Contributing